drBenway/pixi-vn-wiki/start/labels.md

 #### Call a label

-To call a label you must use the `GameStepManager.callLabel` function.
+To call a label you must use the `narration.callLabel` function.
 This function have 2 parameters:

 * `label`: the label that will be called
 * `props`: the properties that will be passed to the label, if you not want to pass any parameter you can pass an empty object `{}`.